microsoft/genaiscript/docs/gptools.md

 ### maxTokens

 You can specify the LLM `max tokens` in the script.
-The default is `800`.
+The default is unspecified.

 ```js
 gptool({